 Mr. Horne was elected to his second term as a Member of the Legislative Assembly for Edmonton-Rutherford on April 23, 2012.
+He currently serves as a member of the Standing Committee on Alberta’s Economic Future and the Standing Committee on Public Accounts.

 He previously served as Minister of Health, as Minister of Health and Wellness, and as parliamentary assistant to Health and Wellness.